Haunted (The Vampire Diaries): Reviews

+The episode received positive reviews by critics.

 Lauren Attaway from Star Pulse gave an A− rate to the episode stating that Vicki's death opened up a lot of potential new storylines for the show.

 Lauren Kalal of Fandomania rated the episode with 4.5/5.
 "This episode pulls out all the punches, and leaves you begging for more.
 It elevates Vampire Diaries from guilty pleasure to can’t-miss television.
 I, for one, am re-invested in this show’s potential, now that it has established itself as something beyond the usual fare of its fellow CW shows."

 Robin Franson Pruter of Forced Viewing rated the episode with 3/4 saying that the episode proves somewhat of the letdown after Lost Girls.
 "Little time is spent on developing characters and relationships that will move forward in the series.
 Instead, the episode focuses on Vicki’s decline and ultimate demise."

 Josie Kafka of Doux Reviews rated the episode with 3.5/4 saying that it was fabulous and that Vicky's death was a surprise for her.
 "Killing off a cast member is almost de rigueur these days, but I was shocked that VD did it so quickly: they easily could have created a mini-arc in which Vicki terrorizes the town, and that’s what I was expecting.
 But that’s not what this show is about: it’s about how people react to trauma, change, and grief—and Vicki’s death, and everything that came before and after it, represent a serious turning point for a few of our characters."

 Alice Jester from Blog Critics gave a good review to the episode saying that despite the Halloween theme on a vampire show was often seen, The Vampire Diaries managed to stand out by moving along the building drama.
 "What do you know, it’s sort of a happy ending.
 As happy as a tragic vampire story on Halloween could be.
 That’s probably why this show is catching on.
 Sure, there were some plot holes (Stefan and Elena letting Damon go in with Jeremy by himself after what Vicki did to him?) but considering this is still a new show building from scratch I’ll just let them slide for now."